-Here's The Latest On Houston And Hurricane Harvey: Dams At Risk
+Catastrophic Floods Threaten Millions After Hurricane Harvey Drenches Houston

 Still, many chose to ignore city officials’ recommendations to stay put, at times driving the wrong way up interstate exists in order to snake around flooded underpasses.

-Rosanna Moreno, 55, had tried to reach her apartment complex in the city after a family visit to the capital of Austin, only to find the expressway closed.
-She parked her car on I-610, still several miles from the city, unsure of what to do next.
+Rosanna Moreno, 55, had tried to reach the condominium building in the city where she lives after a family visit to the capital of Austin, only to find the expressway closed.
+She parked her car on Interstate 610, still several miles from the city, unsure of what to do next.

 “People are crazy trying to go through,” Moreno told HuffPost.
 “Basically, we’re all underwater.
 We’re stuck.”

-Lydia O’Connor, Nick Robins-Early and Dominique Mosbergen contributed reporting.
+Lydia O’Connor, Nick Robins-Early, Dominique Mosbergen and Hayley Miller contributed reporting.

 This is a developing story.
 Check back for updates.